alexis-kouvakas/Stegpass/README.md

 # Stegpass

 A lightweight and straightforward SQLCipher-encrypted steganographic password manager and generator.
+Essentially lets you store and manage your passwords inside pictures for enhanced securiy.
 Ideal for users seeking a secure, stylish and simple tool to manage passwords via the Linux terminal.

       This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by